Before we start, I have this one question; what is your priority when designing a website? Is it an attractive appearance? Or the cool effects?

 Too many CTAs of the same level will make the user more confused.
 Also, you should retain only one CTA to highlight the key point.
 The following is a well-designed CTA.

 The picture you use on the web page can be the front door of your website.
 A good-looking picture makes your site more beautiful and comfortable.
 Some designer even uses the entire picture as a background image.

 On this site, the design is very good actually, but when looking closely you will find out the text and background images are too overwhelmed.
 The website's background image is covered by other elements, so the whole interface is actually broken.

-If you want to keep the page smooth and concise, then do not use too much element of different styles.
+If you want to keep the page smooth and concise, then do not use too many elements of different styles.
 On this site, the text area uses contrasting colors and different font sizes to highlight the info.
 But the text on the second level also uses a highlight blue color, which in fact breaks the unity and balanced hierarchical interface.

 Unity is crucial to the overall beauty and fluency of the web interface, see it below:

 The whole website looks colorful, contrasting and prominent, and also it appropriate to the topic of children's juice drink.
 But a lot of too bright colors are too mixed and there is no space at all.
 It looks more like a colorful painting than an online business website.
 Besides, the combination of exaggerated colors makes the readability of the texts became very poor.
 Moreover, the site did not have any navigation, leaving you to scroll to the bottom to find relevant information.

 Good web design with white space is simple and clean:

 Above are some lists of bad websites.
 But other web design mistakes also exist:

 1. Automatically playing music (without notifying the user).